Godzilla Resurgence (2016)

 Directed by Hideaki Anno

-Godzilla is the longest-reigning recurring character in cinema history.
+Godzilla is the most frequently recurring character in cinema history.
 But if you thought it had been a while since Toho—the Japanese movie studio that created the monster in 1954’s “Gojira”—had released an installment in the storied franchise, you’d be right.
 In fact, 12 years is the longest the studio has gone since they first introduced Godzilla.
 So “Shin Godzilla” (or “Godzilla Resurgence”) had a lot riding on it.
 Audiences have been waiting on it.
-And while it might not have the technological mastery of 2014’s American version of the monster, “Godzilla Resurgence” does present a thoroughly new take on the story that makes it worth the wait.
+“Godzilla Resurgence” presents a thoroughly new take on the story that makes it worth the wait.